Hugh Blair of Borgue

 Hugh Blair (1708–1765) was a Scottish laird from Borgue, Kirkcudbrightshire, who was nicknamed "the daft lad of Borgue" due to his many eccentricities.
 Modern writers have speculated that records of Hugh Blair might be consistent with a modern diagnosis of autism spectrum disorder.
-Despite his idiosyncratic behaviour, he was generally well liked by people who knew him.
+He was generally well liked by people who knew him.

+More recent scholarship has re-evaluated Hugh Blair from within the neurodiversity paradigm.

 Biography

 Hugh was the oldest son of David Blair and Grizell Blair.
 Hugh had three siblings: a young brother John and two sisters.
 Hugh's father had died in 1716.

 In 1737, Hugh's younger brother John became his legal guardian ('curator').
 In 1746, Blair married a surgeon's daughter named Nickie Mitchell.
 In 1748, his brother (and guardian) John successfully sought to have the marriage annulled by the Commissary Court of Edinburgh.
 It is uncertain whether Hugh ever knew he was married or not, as whenever he was asked if he would like to marry someone he would reply "yes" regardless of their gender or whether he even knew them or not.
 He answered "yes" when asked this question by a male commissary in the courtroom.
 He was also given a questionnaire by the court to test his competency, but he simply rewrote the questions rather than answering them.

 Hugh was alleged to have engaged in a number of unusual behaviours including: